The Pacific League Playoff System - Predecessor to the CS

 The CS Establishment and Future Outlook

-More than 15 years after its introduction, the CS has become firmly established as NPB's postseason.
+Since its 2007 introduction, the CS has become firmly established as NPB's postseason.
 The October CS has become an autumn tradition, drawing high viewership on television and streaming platforms.
 Institutional discussions include proposals to increase the Final Stage advantage beyond one win and calls for introducing a wild card system.
 Following MLB's trend of postseason expansion, NPB may also consider expanding the number of participating teams.
 While the CS has contributed significantly to NPB's commercial success, balancing competitive fairness will be the focus of future institutional reforms.